-We consider a qutrit (A)-qutrit (B) pair and an environmental qutrit (C) which interact with any one of the qutrit of the pair through DM interaction.
-Here, we assume that the environmental qutrit (C) interact with the qutrit (B) of the pair.
-Now the Hamiltonian of the system can be written as
+We assume that the auxiliary qutrit C interacts with the qutrit B of the pair through DM interaction.
+Now the Hamiltonian of the open system can be written as,

-where $H_{AB}$ is the Hamiltonian of qutrit (A) and qutrit (B) and $H_{BC}^{int}$ is the interaction Hamiltonian of qutrit (B) and qutrit (C).
-Here we consider uncoupled qutrit (A) and qutrit (B), so $H_{AB}$ is zero. \\ Now the Hamiltonian becomes
+Where $H_{AB}$ is the Hamiltonian of qutrit A and qutrit B and $H_{BC}^{int}$ is the interaction Hamiltonian of qutrit B and qutrit C. Here we consider uncoupled qutrit A and qutrit B, so $H_{AB}$ is zero.
+Now the Hamiltonian of the system becomes,

-where $\vec{D}$ is DM interaction between qutrit (B) and qutrit (C) and $\vec{\sigma_B}$, $\vec{\sigma_C}$ are the vectors associated to qutrit (B) and qutrit (C) respectively.
-Here we assume that DM interaction exist along the z-direction only.
-In this case the Hamiltonian can be simplified as\\
+Where $\vec{D}$ is DM interaction strength between qutrit B and auxiliary qutrit C. Here $\vec{\sigma_B}$ and $\vec{\sigma_C}$ denote the Pauli vectors associated to qutrit B and auxiliary qutrit C respectively.
+We assume that DM interaction exists along the z-direction only.
+In that case, the Hamiltonian of the system can be simplified as,

-where $\sigma_B^X$ and $\sigma_B^Y$ are Gell-Mann matrices for qutrit (B) and $\sigma_C^X$ and $\sigma_C^Y$ are X and Y Gell-Mann matrices of qutrit (C) respectively.
+Where $\sigma_B^X$, $\sigma_B^Y$ and $\sigma_C^X$, $\sigma_C^Y$ are the X and Y Gell-Mann matrices of qutrit B and qutrit C respectively.
 The above Hamiltonian is a matrix having $9\times 9$ dimension and is easy to diagonalize by using the method of eigendecomposition.
-The unitary time evolution operator is easily commutable as

-which is also a $9 \times 9$ matrix.
-This matrix has been used to obtain the time evolution of density matrix of the system.